LeapAppServices/LAS-Demo-CloudData-Android/README.md

 # LAS-Demo-CloudData-Android

-## 简介
+## Overview

-CloudData 是 LAS SDK 的一个 Sample，该项目依赖于 LAS 的基础模块。通过该应用你可以学习和了解基于 LAS SDK 的 Cloud Data 部分的相关操作。
+CloudData is a sample of LAS SDK, and it relies on the basic module of LAS.
+This app shows the CloudData operations based on LAS SDK.

-整个项目由多个画面构成，每个画面都会介绍一些该模块相关的基本操作，如普通数据的存储，查询语句的使用，文件的上下传等。
+The project is composed with multiple pages and each page will show the relative basic operations of that module, like general data storage, checking clause usage, file upload&download, etc.

-## 效果
+## Effect

 ![capture](capture/clouddata.gif)

-## 使用
+## How to Use

-1. 打开 Android Studio 或 IDEA ，点击菜单项 `File -> Open ` 选择 `setting.gradle` 文件导入工程
+1. Open Android Studio or IDEA, click `File -> Open `, select and import `setting.gradle`.
-2. 打开 `App.java` 文件，使用你自己的 `APP Id` 和 `API KEY` 替换该文件中已定义的同名常量。
+2. Open `App.java` and replace the defined constants with your own `APP Id` and `API KEY`.